Introduction

 Developing Marketing Objectives and Strategies

-Advertising is one of the most common marketing strategies used by companies.
-It involves creating and placing ads in various media channels, such as television, radio, print, and online.
-Advertising can be expensive, but it can also be very effective in reaching a large audience.
+Advertising: Getting the Word Out Advertising is one of the most common strategies.
+It involves creating and placing ads in different places, like on TV, radio, in print, or online.
+It can be a bit pricey, but it’s effective in reaching a large audience.

-Public relations is another marketing strategy that involves building relationships with the media and other stakeholders.
-This can include issuing press releases, organizing events, and engaging with social media influencers.
-Public relations can help build brand awareness and credibility, which can lead to increased sales.
+Public Relations: Building Relationships Public relations is all about building good relationships with the media and other important people.
+You can do this by sending out press releases, organizing events, and engaging with social media influencers.
+It helps to build brand awareness and trust.

-Digital marketing is a relatively new marketing strategy that involves using digital channels, such as social media, search engines, and mobile apps, to reach customers.
-Digital marketing can be highly targeted and cost-effective, and it allows companies to track and measure their results in real-time.
+Digital Marketing: The Modern Way Digital marketing is a newer strategy that uses digital channels like social media, search engines, and mobile apps.
+It’s targeted, cost-effective, and allows you to track your results in real-time.

 Budgeting for Marketing Plans